venkatesh16180/codex/README.md

 └── data/                        # gitignored — your library, embeddings, and librarian.db
 ```

-`dev_checks/` (gitignored, not shown above) holds one-off diagnostic and
-recovery scripts written during the build — real, reusable patterns kept on
-hand, not part of the tracked deliverable.

 ## Known limitations

 - **Conversation memory only covers the last `HISTORY_TURNS` (3) exchanges.**